Jaizzer/library/README.md

 ## Getting Started

+You can access and use the Jaizzer Library web application by visiting the following link: [Jaizzer Library Web App](https://jaizzer.github.io/library/)

-To run the Jaizzer Library web application locally, follow these steps:
+If you prefer to run the web application locally, you can follow these steps:

 1. Clone the repository: `git clone https://github.com/your-username/jaizzer-library.git`
 2. Navigate to the project directory: `cd jaizzer-library`